Calculatorbudy Official Logo

 • 99% Confidence Level: Z = 2.576 (0.5% in each tail).

-8. Real-World Applications of Z-Scores
+7. Real-World Applications

-Medical Charts (Growth and BMI)
+Medical Charts

-Finance and Investing
+Finance and Trading

-Quality Control and Six Sigma
+Quality Control

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-Can a Z-score be negative?
+Can a Z-score be a negative number?

 What is the difference between a T-score and a Z-score?

-Why do we assume a Normal Distribution?
+Why do we assume a normal distribution?